AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 Important: the ML scripts were developed initially by [Ahmed M. Elshal](https://github.com/Ahmed-M-Elshal).

 In this work, with python3 scikit-learn mainly, we compared the ML algorithms using (compare_ML_models.zip).
-As Random Forest (RF) turned out to be the best we made (ML_anlysis.zip) which we can train and test using RF only.
+As Random Forest (RF) turned out to be the best model, we made (ML_anlysis.zip) which we can train and test using RF only.

 ```python